litixsoft/lx-pdf/README.md

 ```

 ## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
+In line of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](http://gruntjs.com/).

 ## Release History
-### v0.2.0 project initial
+### v0.1.2 project initial
+- Bugfixes

 ### v0.1.0 project initial